wp-plugins/church-admin/readme.txt

 *   Sunday Rota - create and show rotas for your volunteers.

-*   Attendance tracking and graphs
+*   Attendance tracking

-*   Visitor tracking and follow up
+*   Roles - people can have different roles and be SMS or email by role, other functions coming soon.

+*   Google map integrations for small groups and directories

 *   Calendar - month to view, agenda view and nth day recurring events (eg 3rd Sunday)